 In fact, I should be exactly the target audience for this: a designer from a technical background that’s comfortable with agile techniques and early stage companies.
 Doing the full-stack of design with fast engineers at startups is my jam.
 So is doing user research on the fly and without making a big production out of it.

 Being a designer at an early stage company is particularly challenging and takes a specific kind of attitude, whether learned or acquired.
-A sort of punk rock level of independence that doesn’t mind being a lone wolf outnumbered by engineers and business types.
+An army of one that doesn’t mind being outnumbered by engineers and business types.